 Remove from oven and drizzle with balsamic vinegar.
 Set aside and let cool.

-Once the tomatoes are cool, lightly smash with a fork so they split open.
+Once the tomatoes are cool, lightly smash them with a fork so they split open.
+The tomatoes should still be intact.
 Reserve oil and vinegar.

-Toast the baguette slices in the oven until golden, about 8-10 minutes
+Toast the baguette slices in the oven until golden brown, about 8-10 minutes